• Skip to primary navigation

 Stay on a Houseboat in the Whiteshell

 Did you know that you can rent a houseboat in Whiteshell Provincial Park?
-Voyageur Houseboats allows you to stay up to seven nights on one of their boats, each of which can sleep up to four people.
-Your captain will moor you in a beautiful spot in the Whiteshell, and you’ll be provided with kayaks and stand up paddle boards to explore the area.
+Voyageur Houseboats allow you to stay up to seven nights on one of their boats, each of which can sleep up to four people.
+Your captain will moor you in a beautiful spot in the Whiteshell, and you’ll be provided with kayaks and stand-up paddle boards to explore the area.
 Sleep under the stars, with the water lapping against the boat… what could be more peaceful?

 Learn at the Mennonite Heritage Village